smukh002/FontScribe/README.md

 # FontScribe
-An idea for the future of technology - combines an electronic pen and a native phone application
+An idea for the future of technology - combines an electronic pen and a native app